Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 #### Prerequisites

-- At least one ETL attribute set mapping is created, see [Create an ETL mapping](#create-an-ETL-mapping).
+- At least one ETL attribute set mapping have been created, see [Create an ETL mapping](#create-an-ETL-mapping).
-- The destination attribute is multi-language/multi-channel.
+- The destination attribute is multi-language and/or multi-channel.

 #### Procedure
 *DataHub > Settings > Tab ETL*